Chair’s Introduction

 The Board receives questionnaires from some shareholders periodically in relation to ‘Environmental, Social and Governance’ (‘ESG’) matters.
 These questionnaires are reviewed, now with assistance from the ESG Committee, and then the questionnaires are completed and returned to the requestor.

-This website, within this Investors section, includes a Shareholder Centre for investors that contains all publicly available financial information and news on the Company and the Group.
+This website, within the Investors section, includes a Shareholder Centre for investors that contains all publicly available financial information and news on the Company and the Group.

 Constructive Use of General Meetings